JavariaB/FHIR-Patient/README.md

 Now run the app and enjoy exploring it.
 Thank you.

 P.s.
-For DOMINIK BOHLER ONLY
+For DOMINIK BOHLER ONLY.......
 I am still not sure if you can access my codespaces as a guest.
 So to be on safe side I sent you invite to be a collaborator. :)